 So why do I write about personal finance?
-Why do I spend so much time dealing with my finances, saving money, budgeting and preaching to other to do the same?
+Why do I spend so much time dealing with my finances, saving money, budgeting, and preaching to others to do the same?

 Have a Goal

 Money is a tool.
 What you do with money is the answer.
 My goal isn’t to accumulate wealth.
 My goal is to use my money to build the best possible life that I can.
 My decisions in life reflect that.
-There are others who would disagree with a lot of my decisions in life.
-This is especially true if you approach it with the goal of “wealth”.
-My decisions may not lead to “wealth”.
+Others would disagree with a lot of my decisions in life.
+This is especially true if you approach it with the goal of “wealth.”
+My decisions may not lead to “wealth.”

-I work a flexible job that pays less so that I can be there for my kids.
-My husband works in a low-paying field because he feels a calling to that.
-My kids will, hopefully, one day go to private school where I will pay an exorbitant amount of money in tuition because I believe that this is best for them.
-All these decisions are not leading to “wealth”.
+I work a flexible job that pays less so that I can be home and available for my kids.
+My husband works in a low-paying field because he feels a calling to do that.
+Hopefully, my kids will one day go to a private school where I will pay an exorbitant amount of money in tuition because I believe that this is best for them.
+All these decisions are not leading to “wealth.”

-My blog is not about “wealth” or “becoming rich”.
-There are many blogs that do focus on those things.
-There are many bloggers who have become wealthy and are doing great things with their wealth.
-They are giving charity and creating foundations and using their wealth (and the freedom that comes with wealth) to do amazing things.
+My blog is not about “wealth” or “becoming rich.”
+Many blogs do focus on those things.
+Many bloggers have become wealthy and are doing great things with their wealth.
+They are giving charity and creating foundations, and using their wealth (and the freedom that comes with wealth) to do amazing things.

 Optimizing my Finances to Optimize my Life

 Things cost money.
 Peace costs money.
 Happiness costs money.
 Kids cost money.
 Education costs money.
 These are all things that are important to me.
 But I won’t sacrifice everything in my present to pay for the future.
-As a mother, I am not missing my kids childhood to someday be able to retire a little earlier.
-If my needs and many of my wants are covered then I am good.
-As long as I am able to live my life, save a little for the future, and give some charity, then I am good.
+As a mother, I am not missing my kid’s childhood to retire a little earlier someday.
+If my needs and many of my wants are covered, then I am good.
+As long as I can live my life, save a little for the future, and give some charity, then I am good.